 Koles’ method for Peer Evaluation

 Paul Koles from the Boonshoft School of Medicine at Wright State University developed a quantitatively thorough form of peer evaluation wherein students rate their peers based on 3 key areas:

 Self-directed learning skills

-There are several prompts within these areas which you can see in the actual form here.
+There are several prompts within these areas which you can be used to create peer evaluation question form.
 Students are required to rate their peers on a scale of 1 through 4 where 1 means “never” and 4 means “always”.

 Furthermore, there is a qualitative section where they have to write at least one sentence about their peers on 2 questions